-After the prolonged recession and slow growth economy we’ve faced over the last few years, the organizational cupboards have been mostly devoid of any good news.
+After the prolonged recession and slow growth economy we've faced over the last few of years, the organizational cupboards have been mostly devoid of any good news.
 Across many industries, it has been common to see forecasts coming in below operating plan, suppliers shuttering their operations, and excess inventory being built due to unmet demand.
 In short, no shortage of bad news.

 Inside every organization, someone has the job of delivering all this bad news, and that task often falls to supply chain leadership in the person of demand planners or S&OP leads.
 These are the people who have been on the hook as they facilitate the discussions to review business results and forecasts.

 In the wake of several years of bad economic news, it would be easy to fall into the trap of negativity — yet negative attitudes are not rewarded in most corporate cultures.
 The dilemma for these supply chain leaders is delivering the reality of the bad news without being considered "nattering nabobs of negativism."
 A tough task.

 Certainly, delivering a pessimistic outlook in the form of business results and a forecast runs counter to our aspirational culture.
 In the U.S., in particular, we are a "can do" people.
 We have been influenced by business writings and popular culture about the power of both being and thinking positive.
 Whether it is Tony Robbins, Norman Vincent Peale's "The Power of Positive Thinking" or the latest positivity tome, "The Secret," by Ken Blanchard and Mark Miller, we have been acculturated to being positive and visualizing great outcomes.
 We have leaders like General Colin Powell saying that "perpetual optimism is a force multiplier," meaning that being optimistic yields exponential results.
 It seems almost un-American to be negative.